adeptues/doorbell/README.md

 for creating a linux/ubuntu client no need for complicated c++ app just write a python script in init d which reads from mqtt and calls send-notify and then plays a loud sound

+use the python scripts for protoypeing the idea then use qt c++ for desktop client on all platforms with snore notify